jeffc222/Chronic_Condition_Trends_BRFSS_Project/work/data_notes.md

 ---

 ## 📌 Florida Data Caveat (Missing 2021)
 Florida did not meet the CDC’s data collection requirements for BRFSS in 2021 and was therefore excluded from the official 2021 annual dataset.
-According to the CDC: "Florida was unable to collect BRFSS data over enough months to meet the minimum requirements for inclusion in the 2021 annual aggregate data set." — [CDC BRFSS 2021 Comparison Report PDF](https://www.cdc.gov/brfss/annual_data/2021/pdf/compare_2021-508.pdf)
+According to the CDC: "Florida was unable to collect BRFSS data over enough months to meet the minimum requirements for inclusion in the 2021 annual aggregate data set." — [CDC BRFSS 2021 Comparison Report PDF](https://www.cdc.gov/brfss/annual_data/2021/pdf/compare_2021-508.pdf) No additional states or indicators had missing years or reporting gaps in the filtered BRFSS dataset for 2012-2022.
+Florida was the only exception explicitly omitted by CDC.

 **Impact on Analysis:**
-* **Standard Averages:** Florida’s indicator averages (e.g., obesity, smoking) were calculated over 10 years (2012–2020, 2022), instead of 11 for the other states
+* **Standard Averages:** Florida’s indicator averages (e.g., obesity, smoking) were calculated over 10 years (excluding 2021), instead of 11.
 * **YoY Averages:** Year-over-year changes span only 8 intervals (2013–2022), compared to 10 for others
 * **No Imputation Used:** This missing year was not filled or adjusted for; the discrepancy was documented in relevant spreadsheet tabs and accounted for in final insights